-Sharpen your regular expression skills with this fun and challenging quiz — great for developers, testers, and data pros!
+Sharpen your regular expression skills with this fun and challenging quiz β great for developers, testers, and data pros!

 This quiz will test your understanding of regular expressions with questions ranging from basic to advanced levels.
+If you're new to patterns, you might want to check out our programming logic quiz first to build foundational thinking skills.

 Literal characters match themselves exactly: